 Our research contributes towards progressive, practical changes in church and faith communities, public policy and academia.
 Following the visionary thinking and social concerns of Archbishop William Temple, our research promotes economic, social and political wellbeing.

-The Foundation has long recognised the close relationship between urban change (brought about through globalisation and gentrification), acute environmental challenges and the new public resurgence of religion and interest in theology.
-We continue to research the challenges and opportunities for religion and belief to create just, flourishing and sustainable urban and ecological environments, in partnership with other actors and agencies.
+The Foundation has long recognised the close relationship between urban change (brought about through globalisation and gentrification), acute environmental challenge, the rise of the postdigital and the new public resurgence of religion and interest in theology.
+We continue to research the challenges and opportunities for religion and belief to create just, flourishing and sustainable urban, postdigital and ecological environments, in partnership with other actors and agencies.

 Reader, J (2017) A Tour Around Latour (William Temple Foundation)

-Baker C. (2007) The Hybrid Church in the City – Third Space Thinking (Ashgate).
+Baker C. (2007) The Hybrid Church in the City – Third Space Thinking (Farnham: Ashgate).

 The Hybrid Church in the City – Third Space Thinking 2nd edition (2009) (London: SCM/Canterbury Press.